 Volunteer Spotlight: Young Alumni Advisory Board

-We asked Carol Lee, a double husky and member of the Young Alumni Advisory Board, why she volunteers and stays engaged with the Northeastern community.
+We asked Shaun Hamilton, a new member of the Young Alumni Advisory Board, why he volunteers and stays engaged with the Northeastern community.

 How did the Torch Scholar program impact your Northeastern student and alumni experience?
 What inspired you to join the YAAB?

 The Torch Scholarship is a privately funded program that recognizes first generation college students who have exhibited extraordinary levels of resiliency in the face of personal adversity.
 The bonds that I formed with my fellow scholars and the Torch staff were the foundation upon which my student experience was built.
 Through Torch I focused on building lasting relationships with my peers, mentors, Northeastern faculty and staff, and business leaders in Boston.
 These relationships have become a defining aspect of my experience as a Northeastern alumnus, and a major reason why I decided to join YAAB.
 Joining the YAAB allows me to continue to develop my network of Husky contacts, while allowing me a modest opportunity to help shape the future of Northeastern and its impact on Boston and the global community.